AashJ/Neural-Style-Transfer/README.md

 <img src="/Images/Initial_Image.JPEG" width="250"> <img src="/Images/Style.jpg" width="250"> <img src="/Images/StyleTransfer.png" width="250">

-Neural style transfer is the process of transforming an initial iamge into the 'style' of another image.
+Neural style transfer is the process of transforming an initial image into the 'style' of another image.
 In September 2015, Gatys et. al. published a paper called 'A Neural Algorithm of Artistic Style' detailing this process.
-The intuition is rather simple, if we can formulate an algorithm to recreate the 'content' of an image and formulate an algorithm to recreate the 'style' of an image, we can combine the two to perform style transfer.
+The intuition is rather simple: if we can formulate an algorithm to recreate the 'content' of an image and formulate an algorithm to recreate the 'style' of an image, we can combine the two to perform style transfer.

 ## Content creation